Gabriel-Hong/mcp-gennx/README.md

 ## Features

 - **Dynamic Tool Generation** — Tools are generated at startup from JSON schema files.
-No code generation step; add a schema file, register the endpoint, and the tool appears.
+No code generation step; add a schema file plus one line to the endpoint map, and the tool appears.
 - **Domain-Driven Sub-Servers** — 5 sub-servers (modeling, boundary, loads, analysis, project) keep tools organized by structural engineering domain.
+- **Data-Driven Routing** — Endpoint→sub-server/toolset/tier mapping and toolset presets live in packaged JSON (`data/endpoint_subserver_map.json`, `data/toolset_definitions.json`), the single source of truth for which tools load where — no hardcoded routing dicts in Python.
-- **Toolset Filtering** — Control which tools are exposed via environment variables: 87 tools (default), 159 tools (all), or GET-only (read-only mode).
+- **Toolset Filtering** — Control which tools are exposed via environment variables: 87 tools (default), 161 tools (all), or GET-only (read-only mode).
 - **Schema-Sourced Descriptions** — Tool descriptions, GUI feature names, and menu paths are read from the JSON schema files (single source of truth).
 Long-form GUI usage guides are served lazily as an MCP resource (`gennx://feature/{slug}`) instead of being inlined, keeping the tool list compact.

 ## Architecture